fortrabbit/help/docs/install-laravel-9.md

 # 7. Push changes to fortrabbit
 $ git push -u fortrabbit main
-# this installs Laravel with Composer on remote and take a while
+# this installs Laravel with Composer on remote and takes a while

 # the next deployments will be much faster
 # 8. Push from now on
 $ git push
 ```

-**Got an error?** Please see the [access troubleshooting](/access-methods#toc-troubleshooting). **Did it work?** Cool, when this is done, you can visit your App URL in the browser to see the Laravel welcome screen:
+**Got an error?** Please see the [access troubleshooting](/access-methods). **Did it work?** Cool, when this is done, you can visit your App URL in the browser to see the Laravel welcome screen:

 * [{{app-name}}.frb.io](https://{{app-name}}.frb.io)